jkaberg/byd-hass/README.md

 ## Home Assistant sensors

 When connected to MQTT, Home Assistant automatically discovers a single device with many entities such as battery %, speed, mileage, lock state, and more.
+See picture:

 ![Example sensors in Home Assistant](docs/pictures/mqtt-2025-06-30.png)